squidfunk/mkdocs-material/docs/reference/footnotes.md

 [:octicons-file-code-24: Source][1] · [:octicons-workflow-24: Extension][2]

-The [Footnotes][2] extension, which is part of the standard Markdown library, adds the ability to add inline footnotes to a document and can be enabled from `mkdocs.yml`:
+The [Footnotes][2] extension, which is part of the standard Markdown library, adds the ability to add inline footnotes to a document and can be enabled via `mkdocs.yml`:

 ``` yaml